Direct debit

 How to reduce refund risks

-To reduce the chances of this happening, we strongly recomend:
+To reduce the chances of this happening, we strongly recommend:

 Support